cysouw/diathesis/text/c09_adverbials.md

 - Sie werden noch weiter springen.
 :::

 As an adverbial, *weiter* has extended its local meaning to also include a more general sense of 'to an even larger extent' [@next a].
 Both the local meaning and this more general usage can be identified by the possibility to add *noch* and become *noch weiter*.
 Furthermore, adverbial *weiter* can also mean approximately 'still' in a temporal sense [@next b].
 In that usage it can be replaced by *weiterhin*.
-In contrast, the preverbial *weiter-* that will be the focus of the rest of this section cannot be replaced by either *noch weiter* nor by *weiterhin*.
-So, the impossibility of these paraphrases can be used as a test to separate preverbial *weiter-* from adverbial *weiter*.
+In contrast, the preverbial *weiter‑* that will be the focus of the rest of this section cannot be replaced by either *noch weiter* nor by *weiterhin*.
+So, the impossibility of these paraphrases can be used as a test to separate preverbial *weiter‑* from adverbial *weiter*.

 ::: ex
 - Tim und Kolja hätten die Zeitung im Unterricht gerne weiter gelesen.^[~~DWDS~~: Berliner Zeitung, 07.09.1996.] \